- Calendar for Events and Workshops

 Facilitated by Annette Nellen, Faculty-in-Residence for Educated Person Dialogue; Professor, Accounting & Finance

 Educated Person Dialogue is part of the Campus Dialogue that began in 2003, on what it means to be an educated person and what more we can be doing to help our students on their journey of lifelong learning.
-Brown bag discussions/workshops are held in each semester.
+Brown bag discussions/ workshops are held in each semester.
 Please come to as many as you can to share your ideas with others and to learn more about ways we can all help to further enrich the educational experience of SJSU students.
 Bring a friend.
-All sessions are from noon – 1 pm in IRC 101.
-For this semester's information on the presenters and dates, please see our Events page.
+All sessions are from 12 – 1 pm in IRC 101.

 A faculty learning community (FLC) is a group of faculty, typically 8 to 12 in size, that engages in collegial conversation and inquiry around a topic of mutual interest.
 At SJSU, faculty participating in such learning communities spend the semester or the year addressing questions pertaining to student learning, teaching effectiveness, and the like.